img-pro/bandwidth-saver/readme.txt

 = Will this work with my theme or page builder? =

 Yes.
 Bandwidth Saver works at the URL level and is compatible with virtually any WordPress setup.
-Tested with major themes, page builders, and optimization plugins.
+It does not modify templates or file structures.
+Tested with Elementor, Beaver Builder, Divi, Bricks, Gutenberg, and more.

 = Is this an offloading plugin? =